zzcinn/ECE1779-Project-Taskmanager/README.md

 ### If you are reviewing the project in our original GitHub repository:

-  #
-   Open the repository on GitHub.
+    • Open the repository on GitHub.
-   Click the “Actions” tab at the top.
+    • Click the “Actions” tab at the top.
-   If GitHub shows a banner like “Workflows are disabled for this repository”, click the button to enable them.
+    • If GitHub shows a banner like “Workflows are disabled for this repository”, click the button to enable them.
-   After workflows are enabled:
+    • After workflows are enabled:
        Any new commit pushed to main or k8s-feature will automatically trigger the CI pipeline.
        Any pull request targeting main or k8s-feature will also trigger the CI pipeline.

-  #
-   In the Actions tab:
-   Click the latest run to see details.
+    In the Actions tab, click the latest run to see details.
     You will see steps such as:
-   Checkout repository
+    -Checkout repository
-   Set up Node.js
+    -Set up Node.js
-   Install dependencies in the api folder using npm ci Run tests in the api folder using npm test
+    -Install dependencies in the api folder using npm ci -Run tests in the api folder using npm test
     If all steps show green check marks, the CI run has succeeded.

 ## CD pipeline

+#### It is for building the Docker Image and pushing it to DigitalOcean Container Registry and deploying the latest version to Kubernetes Cluster.

 ### The purpose of CD pipeline
         • Triggered when the CI job has passed for main or k8s-feature.